unionlabs/goblinbook/src/dex/swaps.md

 ### Relayer Fees

 Right now our code relies on the fact that the relayer is paid by the price of the base assets being higher than the quote assets (which means it is a profitable trade for the relayer).
 If the price delta is too small, relayers will not pick up this order.
-We could extend the `Batch` to include a relayer tip as well.
+We could instead use the `Batch` instruction to include a relayer tip as well.

 ### Supported Assets